DearNoodle/odin-battleship/README.md

 # Battleship Game

 This project is a practice of building the classic game Battleship using Test-Driven Development (TDD) with Jest and mocking.
 It relies solely on JavaScript for both game logic and interactive UI.
+The code is designed with a modular, object-oriented architecture.

 **Features:**